 “This is nothing less than the sword of Gideon the son of Joash, a man of Israel; God has given Midian and all the camp into his hand.”
 (NASB Judges 7:14b)

 It’s always fascinating to me how God uses dreams in the Bible to confirm or reveal information.
 Jeffrey Kranz of www.overviewbible.com has found that there are 21 dreams in the Bible, including this one in Judges Chapter 7.
 He summarizes the dream in Judges Chapter 7 as “a piece of bread rolls* into Midianites’ camp and turns over the tents, foreshadowing Gideon’s victory. *bun intended?”
-Yes Kranz, the bun is most certainly intended and the victory is now destined to happen with this divine word from God through these two men conversing.
+Yes Kranz, the bun is most certainly intended and the victory is now going to happen with this divine word from God through these two men conversing.

 After hearing the interpretation, Gideon worships God and then heads back with Purah to gather the kosher 300 to annihilate the enemy.
 He divides the 300 into groups of 100 and places trumpets in every man’s hands, along with empty pitchers for their torches.
 Lastly, Gideon gives instruction to his army by telling them to do as he does.
-He ends with giving his men the battle cry of the night, which will cement his name as one of the greatest warlords in Israel’s history: “For the LORD and for Gideon” (v18b)
+He ends with giving his men the battle cry of the night, which will cement his name as one of the greatest warlords in Israel’s history: “For the LORD and for Gideon” (v18b).

 Not only does this battle cry ring loudly as to how God will deliver Israel, but to whom God has appointed to unleash His will on those who oppose it: Gideon.
-A name that will send shudders down the spines of those who stand in opposition against God once His wrath is let loose upon the enemy next week.
+A name that will send shudders down the spines of those who stand in opposition against God once His wrath is let loose upon the enemy.
 Our next study will show how Gideon’s life will become a legend that will forever define his legacy as a man of faith.
 With that, Godspeed and Jesus bless!